 Depending on your animals, weather, and use, you might need to check a few things on your electric fence every month.
 These include:

 Voltage: Check various points on your fence for proper voltage using a voltage meter.
-If you’re not getting enough voltage or no voltage at all, start your problem solving at the controller.
+If you’re not getting enough voltage or no voltage at all, double-check the controller.
 Do you have voltage coming out of the controller?
 Is the unit plugged in?
 Are the solar panels clean and facing the sun?
 You might also have corroded terminals on your battery, or the battery might need to be replaced.

 Coastal tip: To clean the terminals on your battery, simply use a wire brush to remove all corrosion.
 Check the connecting wires for corrosion as well.